 - Improve or remove products and pages with negative reviews to avoid a mismatch between expectation and reality and protect your brand reputation online.

 One of the most important factors in making a purchase decision is still the price.
 In Wunderman Thompson's Future Shopping Report, 98% of online shoppers cite price as their key factor.

-When prices are not stable, shoppers might know this and can wait to purchase until a price drop.
-Those who already bought the products and see the price drop, feel cheated, which results in higher returns and degradation of your brands' reputation.
+When prices are not stable, shoppers might know this and wait to purchase until a price drop.
+Those who already bought the products and saw the price drop feel cheated, which results in higher returns and degradation of your brands' reputation.

 How do your prices compare to your competitors' prices?

 Monitoring your competitors' prices can help you stay competitive in the dynamic eCommerce world.
 If a customer found a cheaper alternative elsewhere, he might return your product within the (due to corona pandemic increasingly longer) return windows.